metason/SRswift/README.md

 class SpatialAdjustment {
     // Max deviations
-    var maxgap:Float = 0.05 // max distance of deviation in all directions in meters var angle:Float = 0.05 * .pi // angle is max delta of yaw orientation in radiants in both directions
+    var maxgap:Float = 0.05 // max distance of deviation in all directions in meters var maxangle:Float = 0.05 * .pi // max delta of yaw orientation in radiants in both directions
     // Sector size
     var sectorSchema:SectorSchema = .wide
     var sectorFactor:Float = 1.0 // sectorFactor is multiplying the result of claculation schema